ajaykarwal/inspect-fm/_pages/support.md

   permalink: /support/
 ---

-Inspect is a labour of love; but it comes at a cost.

 If you like the content I'm sharing and would like to support the show's development, you can do so via my Patreon page at [patreon.com/ajaykarwal](https://www.patreon.com/ajaykarwal).
+It's an easy way to give back and be a part of the creative journey with me.

 <a href="https://www.patreon.com/ajaykarwal">
   <img src="/images/patreonlogoorange.png" alt="Patreon logo" class="patreon-logo">